iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 > App has stopped working since latest update.
 Just sits at zero all the time whether I'm on Wi-Fi or mobile data.
 Please fix it.<br> :date: __2020-11-28 00:59:02__

-> Only used it a couple nights now and it's working fine on my Android A71.
-Suggestions: Some way to send info/ad about it to friends.
-Also an autostart or at least a reminder to start whenever phone is plugged in or at a set-able time every day.<br> :date: __2020-11-17 16:08:09__

-> UPDATE: Do notice a bit of slowdown if I try streaming or use badly made websites, but nothing major, and you can always pause it if you notice issues.
-But below still stands.
-Runs faultlessly on my Xperia.
-I normally only have it running when I sleep and it doesn't interfere with my sleep tracking.<br> :date: __2020-11-11 08:08:27__

-> It seems to have cleared any bugs.
-It seizes up in warm weather when the phone is on charge and getting warm, but is a lot better in not so warm weather.
-And of it helps with the research then it is doing a good job while I am in bed, asleep, at night.<br> :date: __2020-10-30 08:05:08__

-> I can only give 4 stars, because the mobile data is limited to 500mb and it seems that in the past 2 months is using those 500mb in 2 weeks, why not giving the option of more data to any user (i have an unlimited data abb on my mobile carier) so that i don't use the wireless in the house...<br> :date: __2020-10-25 21:36:47__

 #### 3-star reviews